lsst-dm/dmtn-056/abstract-interfaces.rst

         :param DataUnit unit: the :py:class:`DataUnit` to add or replace.

         :param bool replace: if True, replace any matching :ref:`DataUnit` that already exists (updating its non-unique fields) instead of raising an exception.

         *Not supported by limited Registries.*

+    .. py:method:: findDataUnit(cls, pkey)

+        Return a :ref:`DataUnit` given the values of its primary key.

+        :param type cls: a class that inherits from :py:class:`DataUnit`.

+        :param tuple pkey: a tuple of primary key values that uniquely identify the :ref:`DataUnit`; see :py:attr:`DataUnit.pkey`.

+        :returns: a :py:class:`DataUnit` instance of type ``cls``, or ``None`` if no matching unit is found.

+        See also :py:meth:`DataGraph.findDataUnit`.

+        *Not supported by limited Registries.*